Cooking With Horseradish

 It’s also an especially popular condiment for roast beef and in Jewish cuisine, horseradish is combined with red beets to make a sauce called chrain to serve with gefilte fish.
 A number of Eastern European cuisines use horseradish to flavor soups and stews as well.

-We think it makes a fabulous flavoring ingredient and you'll find a list of a few of our favorite recipes that use horseradish below.
+We think horseradish makes a fabulous flavoring ingredient and here’s a list of our recipes that use it as a key flavoring element.

 Fresh horseradish has practically no smell when left whole, but as soon as it is grated, it releases a pungent, spicy aroma.
 Because grated horseradish will lose flavor and turn brown once exposed to air, vinegar is added to preserve its flavor and refrigeration is the best method of storage.